Lumines: Puzzle Fusion: Sequels and follow-ups

 Lumines: Puzzle Fusion was followed by multiple spin-offs and sequels, becoming the first entry in the Lumines series.
 The first set of sequels, Lumines II and Lumines Live!, were developed at the same time.
 Lumines Live! introduces Mission Mode, Skin Edit mode, and an online multiplayer feature.
 It was released digitally on Xbox 360 via Xbox Live; its distribution began in Europe on October 18, 2006.
 Lumines II includes the new features introduced in Lumines Live!, Sequencer mode, and music videos from Black Eyed Peas, Gwen Stefani, and Hoobastank.
 It was made available for the PSP in North America on November 6, 2006.

 The games were followed by Lumines Supernova, which adds a Dig Down mode but excludes online multiplayer.
-This game was released for PlayStation 3 via the PlayStation Network on December 18, 2008.
+Supernova game was released for PlayStation 3 via the PlayStation Network on December 18, 2008.
 An iOS game called Lumines: Touch Fusion was made for touch controls; it has the same features as the original except for the Versus modes.
 It was released on August 27, 2009.
 A follow-up called Lumines: Electronic Symphony was released on the PlayStation Vita in Japan on April 19, 2012.
-This version renames some of the modes and adds new features.
-The latest entry in the series, titled Lumines: Puzzle & Music, was released on July 19, 2016, for iOS and Android.
+The PlayStation Vita version renamed some of the modes and adds new features.
+Another mobile release titled Lumines: Puzzle & Music, was released on July 19, 2016, for iOS and Android.

+Lumines Arise is the latest entry in the series, releasing on November 11, 2025 for PlayStation 5 and Steam.
+It features online multiplayer, a return of Dig Down mode, and supports PlayStation VR2 and PC-compatible VR headsets.